Alexis André Jr.

-Alexis André Jr. (born 31 May 1997) is a French-born professional footballer and social media personality of Moroccan descent.
-He plays as a goalkeeper for Maidenhead United.
+Alexis André Jr. (born 31 May 1997) is a footballer and social media personality who plays as a goalkeeper for Challenger Pro League club RFC Liège.
+Born in France, he represented Morocco at international level.
+He is the winner of the 2024 edition and the 12th season of the French reality show Secret Story.

-Career

-Early career
+Club career

+In 2005, at seven years old, André signed for his first club RC Strasbourg Alsace, after a successful trial when the team didn't have a goalkeeper.
+He left after seven years at the club.

+André joined German football club Kehler FV at their youth academy in 2013.
+He would later return as a senior player in the Verbandsliga Südbaden, the sixth tier in the German club football pyramid.

-André was an unused substitute for Championnat National 3 side Schiltigheim seven times during the 2014-2015 season.
+André was an unused substitute for Championnat National 3 side Schiltigheim seven times during the 2014–2015 season.
 He then went to have a spell with the Nike Academy.

-Bristol Rovers

 On 2 July 2017 André was handed a trial at League One club Bristol Rovers.
 After a successful trial period with the club, André was signed by Rovers.

-Following a broken hand from first choice goalkeeper Adam Smith, Sam Slocombe went in goal with André taking his place on the bench for the first time against Bury.
+Following a broken hand from first choice goalkeeper Adam Smith, Sam Slocombe went in goal, with André taking his place on the bench for the first time against Bury.
 André remained on the bench and on 9 September 2017, starting goalkeeper Slocombe saw red for a professional foul in the 60th minute against Walsall with the teams tied at 1–1.
 André came on, saving the resultant free kick, before producing a number of saves as Rovers scored in the 87' minute, winning 2–1.
 At the end of the 2018–19 season, Bristol Rovers exercised a contract extension for him.
 At the end of the 2020–21 season, André was one of thirteen players to be leaving the club at the end of their contract.

-Loan Spells

 On 23 November 2017 André joined Paulton Rovers on a one-month loan.
 On 31 January 2018, he moved out on loan again, this time joining Tiverton Town on a one-month loan deal.
 On 20 February 2019, André joined Yate Town on a one-month loan deal.
 In March 2019, he joined Truro City on loan.

-Salisbury (loan)

 On 21 October 2020, André joined Salisbury on loan until 9 January 2021.
-He made his debut three days later in a 6-1 away victory at Dorchester Town.
+He made his debut three days later in a 6–1 away victory at Dorchester Town.

-Folkestone Invicta

 Following his release from Bristol Rovers, André joined Isthmian Premier Division side Folkestone Invicta, making his debut on 2 October 2021 as his new side caused an FA Cup upset to knock out Gloucester City.

-Dover Athletic

 On 27 November 2021, André was announced to have joined National League bottom side Dover Athletic.
 He made his debut on 28 December in a 3–2 defeat away at Woking.
-Following relegation, manager Andy Hessenthaler confirmed that the club intended to retain the goalkeeper however in June 2022 conceded that the club were unlikely to be able to get the money together.
+Following relegation, manager Andy Hessenthaler confirmed that the club intended to retain the goalkeeper, however in June 2022 conceded that the club were unlikely to be able to get the money together.